 If you’re at an event registration table with name tag ‘stickies’ and sharpies be sure to take the extra 15 seconds to write legibly.
 It really doesn’t do any good to worry about where to wear a name tag if nobody can read your name anyway!

-And after you stick that tag on your nice, pressed shirt or blouse – lean in to one of the fine folks behind the table and ask if they’ve ever seen a Name Tag Tamer.
-When they ask about it, watch their eyes glow as they realize how much better their event registration would be with several Name Tag Tamers displaying professionally printed name badges.
+And after you stick that tag on your nice, pressed shirt or blouse – lean in to one of the fine folks behind the table and ask if they’ve ever seen a Name Tag Display Board.
+When they ask about it, watch their eyes glow as they realize how much better their event registration would be with a Name Tag Tamer displaying professionally printed name badges or even several of them.

 Which kind of name badges are the best?